instana/python-sensor/README.md

 ## Installation

-Instana remotely instruments your Python web servers automatically via [Instana AutoTrace™️].
-To configure which Python processes this applies to, see the [configuration page].
+You can use automatic installation or manual installation as described in the following sections:

+### Automatic installation

+Instana remotely instruments your Python applications automatically by [Instana AutoTrace webhook] in Kubernetes and Red Hat OpenShift clusters.
+However, if you prefer to install the package manually, see [Manual Installation](#manual-installation) as follows.

-##  Manual Installation
+###  Manual Installation

 If you wish to instrument your applications manually, you can install the package with the following into the `virtualenv`, `pipenv`, or container (hosted on [PyPI]):